matfish2/craft-optimum/README.md

    // Wide Banner Variant Code
    <img src="wide_banner.jpg" class="wide-banner"/>
 ```
+> **_NOTE:_**  Don't include the variant templates in your main template code.
+Optimum will automagically load the correct template at runtime.
 ##### Method B: Explicit Variant Declaration

 While method A is useful when you want to switch components, sometimes you may wish to switch the location of the component on the page (e.g Test different CTAs positions).